Windrush School, El Cerrito

-Left, plants are in removable trays for easy repairs to the roof membrane.
+Left, modular construction — plants in removable trays — make for easy repairs to the roof membrane.
 Drains prevent floods or too much weight of water on the roof.

 Below, seen from roof: Runoff from the new building and adjacent plazas and an older building is slowed and treated in a large flow-through planted area.
 Click for larger image.